alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 distribution -- in the model, each incremental update of votes has a single vote probability associated with it, but that probability is drawn from a probability distribution and thus can vary.
-By quantifying this variability we will be able to estimate the uncertainty in the final outcome.
+By quantifying this variability I will be able to estimate the uncertainty in the final outcome.

-In the following, we model the vote probability by assuming that each vote update has a single vote probability associated with it, and that vote probability is drawn from a beta distribution.
+In the following, I model the vote probability by assuming that each vote update has a single vote probability associated with it, and that vote probability is drawn from a beta distribution.
 A beta distribution is a distribution defined over the interval $[0,1]$ with two shape parameters